Yandex Cloud

 kubectl delete pvc <PVC_name>

-3. Create the PersistentVolumeClaim object:
+3. Create a PersistentVolumeClaim object:

 kubectl apply -f persistent-volume-claim.yaml